Skip to content

 Byzantine Fault Tolerance

 Bit Gold incorporated concepts that would become central to blockchain technology, including approaches to Byzantine Fault Tolerance.
 The system needed to ensure that all honest participants agreed on the same transaction history even if some participants were malicious or dishonest.
+This ensured the integrity of the system even if some participants were unreliable.

 Differences from Bitcoin